 - Closure of additional parking along Marine Parade

-- Environmental curtains will be installed in the water around our work site.
-Reflection lights will be on top of the curtains to alert bay users to the change in conditions.
+- Environmental curtains installed in the water around our work site.
+Reflection lights are on top of the curtains to alert bay users to the change in conditions.

 The main work site and associated pedestrian and cyclist alternate paths will be in place for approximately 12 months.
 The map below outlines the changes around the work site area.

+A cofferdam is now in place at site and sheet piling installation works are completed.
 A cofferdam is an enclosure built within a body of water to allow the enclosed area to be pumped out.
 This pumping creates a dry working environment so that the work can be carried out safely.
-An example is provided below.

 Stage 5 – Installing the new drain